 Methodology

-• All financial institutions which own at least 0.5% of the outstanding shares or bonds of at least one of the companies based on the latest date available.
+• All financial institutions which were found to own at least 0.5% of the outstanding shares or bonds of one or more of the profiled companies at most recent filing dates are listed.
+As of August 2024, data was collected at the most recent filing date, which in most cases corresponds to June 28th, 2024.

 Policy research financial institutions